This lab will allow you to practice writing expressions that perform arithmetic calculations on input data and map the values to an output device.

 1- Reading and storing our input value

 Reading our input information in Python using Arduino depends on which input device we use.
 In today’s lab, we are using an analog sensor (the light sensor).
-It can output readings in the range of [0, 750].
+It can output readings in the range of [0, 800].
 There are no units for the raw sensor measurement.
-We will use the output readings to control the intensity of the RGB LCD screen.
+We will use the output readings to control the brightness of the RGB LCD screen.

 First, let us read the light sensor by implementing the statement: